Roco Rescue Challenge meets the annual rescue practice requirements of 1910.146 while providing

 provided to each team following the event.

 All rescue teams are welcome and observer registration is available.

-The event is limited to six (6) teams.
+The event will be expanded for this coming year but is limited to eight (8) teams.

 To find out more about the benefits of Challenge for your team, call 800-647-7626 and join us this year.

 Learn from participating in realistic rescue scenarios.

 Gain confidence in your skills and teamwork abilities.